 - Eyeshield21.
 One of the players for the Devil Bats, Ishimaru, is so plain that he's practically invisible, even on the field.

-- Sufficiently skilled hackers can essentially edit themselves out of people's vision; this trick is used in Ghost in the Shell: Stand Alone Complex by the Laughing Man and Major when she's impersonating him.
+- In Ghost in the Shell's cyberpunk future, most people have cybernetic eye-implants, which allows sufficiently skilled hackers to essentially edit themselves out of people's vision; this trick is used in Ghost in the Shell: Stand Alone Complex by the Laughing Man and Major when she's impersonating him.

 - The villain of the sixth Kara no Kyoukai movie, God's Word, is able to use the Language of Magic to plant perfect suggestions into people's heads, such as "you will lose track of me", which makes it impossible to locate him for anyone who hears it even if he stands right next to them.
 This way, he becomes the only bad guy in the series to face Shiki and escape unharmed.

 - In Mahou Sensei Negima!, the power of Natsumi Murakami's Pactio artifact is to eliminate the user and whoever they are in physical contact with from the perception of everyone else.
 The effect is apparently absolute, as even the Magic World arc's Dragon-in-Chief with a Reality Warping magical device was unable to see through it.

 - In Saki, 'star player' of Tsuruga Academy, Touyoko Momoko, has a special ability to 'disappear' by blending into the background.
 Depending on how attentive her opponents are, it may take her a while to disappear, but once she does, the rest of the players at the table simply ignore her, as well as her discarded tiles - allowing her to pull off some truly insidious gambits.
 It doesn't work on Nodoka once she's in the zone - she's just seeing the entire table like a PC-monitor, and there's no room for tricks like that in Online Mahjong.